Chewieez/phonescreen-share-react/README.md

+## This app is in active development and not full functioning yet.
+When completed, this app will allow a user to upload screenshots of their smartphone home screen setups and share with other users.
+OCR maybe implemented to extract application names from screenshots.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>